-Thomas Rotherham College specialises in offering a wide range of subjects at Level 3 or Advanced Level.
-Most of these are general academic courses, but they include a range of vocational courses.
-We offer the widest range of Advanced courses in the area.
+Thomas Rotherham College specialises in offering Advanced Level and Level 3 Vocational courses.
+We offer the widest range of Advanced level courses in the region.

 Your Study Programme at TRC will:

-take you on to the next appropriate level in your education following your achievements at school.
+• take you on to the next level in your education building on your achievements at school.

 How many Advanced level courses can I study?

-Students will in nearly all cases take 3 A levels or A level-equivalent subjects.
+• Students will usually take 3 A levels or A level-equivalent subjects.
 Guidance through the application process should ensure that you choose the right courses from the outset.
 A change of course period is available in the first month of teaching for the minority of students who find that they have made the wrong choice for them but after this students need to stick with the 3 subjects on their timetable.

 What if I want to do Advanced courses but don’t meet the entry requirements?